 Did you also have oil-soaked, sloppy falafel that completely crumbled into the pool of oil?
 Do you have trouble shaping the falafel?
 Did you know that you can freeze falafel before frying it?
-I have covered all those in this guide to making the best authentic Lebanese falafel from scratch in the comfort of your kitchen!
+I have covered all those in this guide to making the best authentic Lebanese falafel recipe from scratch in the comfort of your kitchen!

 Jump to: